Solomon R. Guggenheim Foundation: Armstrong and later years

 In 2011, the city of Helsinki, Finland, commissioned the foundation to study the feasibility of constructing a museum there.
-The feasibility study recommended building the museum in Helsinki's South Harbor.
-In 2012, the proposal was rejected by the city board "over concerns about the cost and a proposed merger with the Helsinki Art Museum".
-In 2013, the foundation made a revised proposal that provideed that the project's architect would be chosen through an international competition.
-The proposal anticipated that the Guggenheim's licensing fee would be funded by private sources, with decreased operating costs and increased revenues; one journalist called the Foundation's estimates "speculative at best".
-In 2014, the city council approved an international architecture competition to solicit designs for the museum, and the following year, a design was chosen.
+The study recommended building the museum in Helsinki's South Harbor.
+In 2012, the proposal was rejected by the city board, and in 2013, the foundation made a revised proposal.
+The Guggenheim's licensing fee was to be funded by private sources; one journalist called the Foundation's cost and revenue estimates "speculative at best".
+An international architecture competition solicited designs for the museum, and in 2015, a design was chosen.
 In 2016 the Helsinki city council voted to reject the plan.

+Armstrong left the museum at the end of 2023.Pissarro, Joachim and Jennifer Stockman.
+"Richard Armstrong with Joachim Pissarro & Jennifer Stockman", The Brooklyn Rail, June 2024 In June 2024, Mariët Westermann, previously the vice chancellor of New York University Abu Dhabi, became the Guggenheim's first female director.

+Restitution claims

+In 2007, the heirs of Berlin banker Paul von Mendelssohn-Bartholdy requested the restitution of the Picasso painting "Le Moulin de la Galette" (1900), which they claimed he had sold under duress by the Nazis.
+The museum and the heirs settled the lawsuit in 2009.
+The presiding judge, Jed Rakoff, criticized the secrecy of the accord.
+In 2018, the museum returned the Ernst Ludwig Kirchner painting Artillerymen (1915) to the heirs of Alfred Flechtheim, who had owned the painting before it fell into the hands of a Nazi collector in 1938.